yvesvandenmeerssche/wt-write-api/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/windingtree/wt-write-api.svg)](https://greenkeeper.io/)

-API written in nodejs to interact with the Winding Tree platform.
+API server written in node.js to interact with the Winding Tree platform.
+It is capable of:

+- Create new hotels in WT
+- Update existing hotel records
+- Delete hotels from WT

+It also automatically publishes notifications about changes via the WT Update API.

 ## Requirements
 - Nodejs 10.7.x